dmolinagarcia/dromaius816/docs/README_journal.md

 > cpu_65816 has been striped out of all functions.
 Just the minimun to run the simulation are still there.
 PINs have been renamed, and an empty process is implemented.
 Now it's time to investigate the inner workings of the CPU.
 >
 > Startup sequence seems correct, and, as all decode logic has been removed, any opcode is treatad as a NOP.
 A NOP free loop is running, apparently OK.
 No addressing modes, no decoding, no nothing.

+---

+### ✅ **W09 / 2025**
+> **CPU**
+> Basic fetch and decode is in place.
+Only NOP is decoded, but the decoding routine is set up.
+CPU pins have been modified to reflect 65816.
+P Register is fully implemented.
+Memory is connected to all devices and running fine.

+---

 ## ✅ **Pending Tasks**